 Natalie is currently Chief Executive of Quantum Support Service, based in Gippsland.
 Quantum is a leading provider of community services across Gippsland including housing support and homelessness services in the region.
 Natalie has extensive experience as an executive leader in the healthcare sector, and began her career as a finance professional for BHP.
 Natalie brings a wealth of experience in governance, leadership, strategic planning, developing, and supporting collaborative teams.

-Wayne Merritt is the General Manager of homelessness, justice and family services at Melbourne City Mission (MCM).
-Wayne brings over 20 years of experience working in the specialist homelessness services system and the adjacent service systems including not-for-profit child, youth and family services, health and local government.
+Wayne Merritt is currently the Chief Executive Officer of WAYSS.
+He brings over 20 years of experience working in the specialist homelessness services system and the adjacent service systems including not-for-profit child, youth and family services, health and local government.
 Wayne is currently responsible for the delivery of the state’s largest portfolio of youth homelessness services, a significant suite of adult and family homelessness services, alongside justice and integrated family responses.